What is a vet behaviourist?

 Vet behaviourists play a crucial role in enhancing the well-being of dogs by addressing and treating behavioural issues that can significantly impact their quality of life and their relationships with their owners or other animals in the home.

 By tailoring behavioural modification strategies and integrating medication, vet behaviourists can significantly improve a dog's quality of life.
-They empower owners with the understanding and tools needed to support their pets effectively, enhancing the bond between dogs and their humans.

 How are vet behaviourists beneficial for cats?